History of Wrocław after 1945: Transport and communication

 In 1990, the last stretch of railway track (until 2017) was rebuilt on Wyszyński Street, from Szczytnicka to Sienkiewicz streets.
 In 2011, a tram line to Gaj was opened, equipped with an intelligent transport system.
 The line is serviced by new Škoda trams and was called Tramwaj Plus.
 In March 2012, ahead of the European Championship, a tram line to Kozanów was opened.
 Due to traffic congestion and inefficient public transport, the city decided to make use of its dense railway network.
-On 10 April 2017, the first urban railway line to Wrocław Wojnów railway station was launched, operated by Koleje Dolnośląskie.
+On 10 April 2017, the first urban railway line to Wrocław Wojnów railway station was launched, operated by Lower Silesian Railways.